 - 1. Heavy metals and metalloids: environmental chemistry, general principles and processes - 2.
-Assessment of baseline concentrations in soils legislation - 3.
-Soil-plant relationship - 4.
-Ecotoxicology, bioavailability and risk assessment of metals and metalloids in the environment - 4.
-Physicochemical remediation techniques for metal-polluted water, sediments and soil - 5.
-In situ management of heavy metals and metalloids in floodplains and river sediments - 6.
-Phytomanagement - 7.
+Ecotoxicology, bioavailability and risk assessment of metals and metalloids in the environment - 3.
+Physicochemical remediation techniques for metal-polluted water, sediments and soil - 4.
+In situ management of heavy metals and metalloids in floodplains and river sediments - 5.
+Phytomanagement - 6.
 Environmental effects of mining activities and sustainable management of metal resources